Turmeric-infused CBD oil is best suited for symptoms of inflammation as well as specific conditions, such as arthritis.

 Here’s a closer look at the major findings of medical research.

-The findings are even more substantial for curcumin.
-In one 2019 study of people with knee osteoarthritis, curcumin was as effective in improving pain and other symptoms and produced fewer side effects than the prescription medication diclofenac (5).
+Meanwhile, the findings for curcumin are more substantial.
+In one 2019 study of people with knee osteoarthritis, curcumin improved pain and other symptoms and produced fewer side effects than the prescription medication diclofenac (5).

 More importantly, a meta-analysis (review of the data from multiple studies) found that curcumin taken at doses of about 1000 mg a day is effective in the treatment of arthritis (6).